-Plasterboard is sent either to Clews Recycling in Rugby or Arrow Gypsum Recycling in Norton (Judkins only) where it is processed into new gypsum-based products, which can be used in the plasterboard and cement industry.
+Plasterboard is sent either to Clews Recycling in Rugby or Wilshees Recycling (Judkins only) where it is processed into new gypsum-based products, which can be used in the plasterboard and cement industry.

 Did you know recycling one plastic bottle saves the same amount of energy needed to power a 60-watt light bulb for six hours?